umccr/data-portal-apis/docs/examples/gds_bundle/README.md

 sh tothill_cup_bundle.downloader
 ```

 It will start `curl` download of files.
+For most part, it is recommended to run the downloader script in `screen` or `tmux` session; or some form of OS background task; if applicable.

 For simpler; we could rather distribute this `tothill_cup_bundle.downloader` script to end user; who would just simply run it.